raff-run/VaganteModLoader/README.md

 To create a mod, just drag the original data.vra - That is: data.vra itself if you have no mods or dataBackup.vra if you do, into vagante-extract.

 Now get whatever files you need from the folder "data"(or "dataBackup"), change them, then create a folder with your mod's name inside Mods.
 Now, mimic the folder structure the file you changed was in the extracted data.vra.

+You can also use Mods\Examplemod to get a template for your mod with folder structure already there.
+Don't worry, ignoreme.ignore files will be ignored when loading mods.

 For example, this creates a mod that changes the shop song: